-When you hear the word hokkaido milk bread, most people would think of a bread made with hokkaido pumpkin.
-It isn’t though.
+When you hear the word Hokkaido milk bread, most people would think of bread made with Hokkaido pumpkin.
+It isn’t, though.
 It is the softest, most fluffy bread made with wheat flour you will ever try.
-It’s not a broiche bread, because there is no butter in the recipe.
-So to enrich the dough we add egg and whipping cream.
-That will help with flavor and to retain the moisture in the bread.
-This is my recipe for hokkaido milk bread.
+It’s not brioche bread because there is no butter in the recipe.
+So to enrich the dough, we add egg and whipping cream.
+That will help with flavor and retain the moisture in the bread.
+This is my recipe for Hokkaido milk bread.

-This bread is named for the Hokkaido island in Japan, so that is why it is called Hokkaido Milk Bread.
+This bread is named after the Hokkaido island in Japan, which is why it is called Hokkaido Milk Bread.

-It binds part of the fluid in the starch molecules of the flour.
-That means the bread will stay soft and moist much longer, than homebaked bread usually does.
+It binds to part of the fluid in the starch molecules of the flour.
+That means the bread will stay soft and moist much longer than homebaked bread usually does.

 |7g||Active Dry Yeast||2.3%|